grscheller/scheller-linux-archive/haskellIntroProgramming/notes/HaskellLangRefSummary.md

 2. Since Haskell is a non-strict language (only evaluate function arguments if necessary), all Haskell types include ⊥ .
 3. When evaluated, errors cause immediate program termination.
-4. Prelude provides two such funtions:
+4. Prelude provides two such functions:
    * `error     :: String -> a`
    * `undefined :: a`
 5. Very implementation dependent.